Curaçao: Country and Foreign Investment

 For anglo-saxon or non-European investors, the dominant role of the civil code in local business law must be carefully considered.
 While for those who are familiar with civil code jurisdictions, it offers a perfectly workable and effective business environment, others, especially non-Dutch-speaking others, may find it strange at best, or excessively slow, bureaucratic and expensive at worst.

-The close connections of Curaçao with its 'parent' country, and the EU, mean that the jurisdiction is comparatively 'leaky' as regards banking secrecy.
-Curaçao preserves a reasonable degree of fiscal secrecy, but it is not among the top players in this respect, and the jurisdiction was obliged to accept the EU Savings Tax Directive from 2005.
+The close connections between Curaçao and the Netherlands, and hence the EU, mean that the jurisdiction is comparatively 'leaky' as regards banking secrecy.
+Curaçao preserves a reasonable degree of financial secrecy, but it is not among the top players in this respect, and has been obliged to accept EU tax-related measures such as the Savings Tax Directive.